hctsmsl2018/hctsmsl2018/README.md

 ### Welcome

-My name is Derek Xu, and I am a second year Computer Science major at UC Irvine who is planning to minor in Informatics.
+My name is Derek Xu, and I am a third year Computer Science major at UC Irvine also minoring in Informatics.
 My other interests include other forms of engineering, math, and science, especially physics.
 Outside of class, I am learning more about web development, data analysis, and machine learning.
 Feel free to check out my projects and repositories!

 **Links**
 * [Portfolio](https://hctsmsl2018.github.io)